-Mr. TSUI Ka Wah, aged 70, joined the Group as an Independent Non-executive Director in 2010.
-He has 28 years of banking experience with the United States and local banks, and has held various management positions in corporate, retail and private banking.
+Mr. TSUI Ka Wah, aged 71, joined the Group as an Independent Non-executive Director in 2010.
+He has 28 years of banking experience with United States and local banks, and has held various management positions in corporate, retail and private banking.
 Until 2009, he was the President of Great China Region for a U.S. bank, overseeing operations in Taiwan, the People's Republic of China and Hong Kong.
 Since August 2013, he has held the position of Chief Executive Officer of SME Credit Company Limited.
 Mr. Tsui holds a Bachelor Degree and a Master Degree of Business Administration from the Chinese University of Hong Kong.
-He is also an Independent Non-executive Director of Multifield International, Southeast Asia Properties & Finance Limited (Stock Code: 252) and Grand Ming Group Holdings Limited (Stock Code: 1271) respectively, whose shares are listed on the main board of the Hong Kong Stock Exchange.
+He is also an Independent Non-executive Director of Multifield International, Southeast Asia Properties & Finance Limited (Stock Code: 252) and Grand Ming Group Holdings Limited (Stock Code: 1271) respectively.

-Mr. LO Mun Lam, Raymond, aged 70, joined the Group as an Independent Non-executive Director in 2021.
+Mr. LO Mun Lam, Raymond, aged 71, joined the Group as an Independent Non-executive Director in 2021.
 He is a Chartered Accountant and Corporate Finance designate of the ICAEW (FCA/CF), a Chartered Surveyor (FRICS) and a Chartered Arbitrator (FCIArb.).
 He is also a Trust & Estate Practitioner (TEP).
 Mr. Raymond Lo held both directorate and executive positions with multinational corporations, advisory and financial institutions in the past 30 years.